Local weather station

 It cost $15,000 to install and was designed to provide Silvan farmers with the latest weather information.
 But that was six years ago at the Wandin-Silvan Field Days in 2006 and the community has been waiting ever since.

-Check out live data from the weather station or click the photos for a larger view.
+Check out live data from the weather station or check out the photos below:

-Farmers have been campaigning hard to get it working and the Liberals took up their cause before 2010’s election.
+Farmers have been campaigning hard to get it working and the Liberals took up their cause before the 2010 election.
 Now the State Government has honoured its pre-election promise to get it up and running.

 He said the Department of Primary Industries would bring the station back to working order, hand ownership back to the community and provide $6000 over the next three years to help deliver data to local farmers.